mltomlins0n/QANotes/PegaNotes (SSA).md

 In addition, each connector has an error handling flow (called **Connection Problem**).
 Pega automatically invokes the error handler flow if the error is not detected by another mechanism.

 **To configure error detection for a date page, create a new data transform for error handling.
 It should be created from the standard *pxErrorHandlingTemplate* data transform**.

 ___

+<a name="web"></a>
+## Web Services

+**The two most common ways to expose your application as a service are either to create a web service or to leverage the Pega API**.

+These work the same way, a request is made to a URL and a response returned.
+The difference is how each method communicates with the service.

+The Pega API can call any service using the standard HTTP methods GET, POST, PUT etc.

+SOAP services need to be created in Pega, and use the SOAP protocol to pass XML messages from one application to another.

+A combination of rules are used to make a SOAP service request:

+* **Service Activity** - provides the processing for a service rule.

+* **XML Parser** - maps data from an XML message into clipboard property values.

+* **XML Stream** - assembles and sends an XML doc in an email, a SOAP message, a file, or other types of messages.

+* **Service Package** - groups one or more sservice rules that are designed to be developed, tested, and deployed together.

+___